adyxax/www/content/blog/miscellaneous/miniflux.md

 kubectl -n miniflux create secret tls wildcard-adyxax-org --cert=$HOME/.acme.sh/adyxax.org/fullchain.cer \
   --key=$HOME/.acme.sh/adyxax.org/adyxax.org.key -o yaml --save-config --dry-run=client | kubectl apply -f -
 ```

+## Conclusion

+I am not a fan of terraform for managing kubernetes resources.
+I committed to testing this path so I went all the way, but looking back I do not really like how it looks.
+So much boilerplate and so little value or abstractions!
+Miniflux is well maintained and updates are not so frequent that managing it this way becomes too much a pain, but I will find something better.

+If you have something clean to recommend do not hesitate to email me about it!